What is the Credit Cycle Telling Us?

 Inflation

-Our view: US disinflation trend appears to be intact.
+Our view: The US disinflation trend continues.

 The US Dollar